AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Push/agora_chat_push_ios.md

                 AgoraChatPushRemindType remindType = aResult.remindType;
                 // Retrieves the Unix timestamp when the DND duration of an app expires.
                 NSTimeInterval ex = aResult.expireTimestamp;
-                // Retrieves the start time specified in the DND time frame at the app level.
+                // Retrieves the start time specified in the DND interval at the app level.
                 AgoraChatSilentModeTime *startTime = aResult.silentModeStartTime;
-                // Retrieves the end time specified in the DND time frame at the app level.
+                // Retrieves the end time specified in the DND interval at the app level.
                 AgoraChatSilentModeTime *endTime = aResult.silentModeEndTime;
             }else{
                 NSLog(@"getSilentModeForAll error---%@",aError.errorDescription);